-- a) The site boundary shall be as shown on Policy Map 2K; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout must be provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Page's Lane, of width no less than 4.5m; - d) Provision shall be made to widen Page's Lane to an extent agreed with the Local Highway Authority from the most western point at which the site adjoins the highway east to the junction of Page's Lane and Pound Hill;
+- a) The site boundary shall be as shown on Policy Map 2K; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout must be provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Page's Lane, of width no less than 4.5m;

-- e) A pedestrian footpath shall be provided along the full length of the widened section of highway, of width no less than 2m; - f) A Flood Risk Assessment shall be submitted, describing the means of surface water drainage; including details of how surface and storm water will be managed on-site to safeguard dwellings and their residents, site access and egress, and the ground water environment, and to ensure no increase in off-site surface water flood risk.
-Development shall avoid areas at risk of surface water flood or drainage risk.
-A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to properties and/or off-site; - g) A proportionate Landscape and Visual Appraisal shall be provided with the planning application and shall demonstrate how the site layout, design and landscaping preserves, and is sympathetic to the landscape character of the area in which the site is located.
-The assessment shall take account of cumulative impact with other sites allocated in close proximity to this site; - h) The contribution of the site area to the setting of Key View 3 is enhanced; - i) The Ecological Assessment for the site shall include: - i.
+- d) Provision shall be made to widen Page's Lane to an extent agreed with the Local Highway Authority from the most western point at which the site adjoins the highway east to the junction of Page's Lane and Pound Hill; - e) A pedestrian footpath shall be provided along the full length of the widened section of highway, of width no less than 2m; - f) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8A, describing the means of surface water drainage; including details of how surface and storm water will be managed on-site to safeguard dwellings and their residents, site access and egress, and the ground water environment, and to ensure no increase in off-site surface water flood risk.
+Development shall avoid areas at risk of surface water flood or drainage risk. - g) A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to properties and/or off-site; - h) Any flood risk attenuation to deal with the development itself should be provided outside areas of high or medium surface water flood risk; - i) A proportionate Landscape and Visual Appraisal shall be provided with the planning application and shall demonstrate how the site layout, design and landscaping preserves, and is sympathetic to the landscape character of the area in which the site is located.
+The assessment shall take account of cumulative impact with other sites allocated in close proximity to this site; - j) The contribution of the site area to the setting of Key View 3 is enhanced; - k) The Ecological Assessment for the site shall include: - i.
 Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; - ii.
 The results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance; - iii.
 Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - j) A Ground Contamination Risk Assessment shall be provided with the planning application, based on a full intrusive ground investigation, and shall set out in detail all measures required to eliminate identified risks; - k) The brownfield site shall be entirely cleared and all decontamination measures identified by the risk assessment shall be implemented; - I) The existing boundary trees and hedges shall be retained, or replaced with alternate natural planting that enhances the landscape; - m) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - A Ground Contamination Risk Assessment shall be provided with the planning application, based on a full intrusive ground investigation, and shall set out in detail all measures required to eliminate identified risks; - m) The brownfield site shall be entirely cleared and all decontamination measures identified by the risk assessment shall be implemented; - n) The existing boundary trees and hedges shall be retained, or replaced with alternate natural planting that enhances the landscape; - o) Site layout and landscaping shall be such as to have no detrimental impact on the setting of Page's Place.
 A Heritage Statement shall be submitted to demonstrate this; - P2K.2 This site is expected to be developed between 2033 and 2036. - P2K.3 This site is required to deliver no fewer than 2 affordable homes.